realgolf/realgolf/docs/src/data/en/about-accounts.md

 ## Login

-After you have create Account be **Registration** you can login using your Email Address and Password you have entered previously
+After you have created an Account via **Registration** you can login using your Email Adress and Password you have entered previously

 **Please note that when you forget your Password you won't be able to Login again**